playgrdstar/quaintitative/_posts/2021-01-16-handcode_viz_dayone.md

 </g>
 ```

-And the line plotting out the data points.
+And the line plotting out the data points -
 ```
 <polyline
 		fill="none"